 There is so much to gain from reading and writing a blog.
 As readers, teachers first and foremost can see step by step lessons in progress and read how they worked to expand unit plans.
 With my blog posts, I often share free resources too which saves teachers time and money.
 Additionally, teachers can feel a sense of belonging and that they are not the only teacher struggling with X, Y, or Z when they read articles on classroom management and teaching in general.
 Finally, teachers can connect with other teachers to “talk out” ideas and learn from each other.
 This reflection process helps us improve our practice and make adjustments to future lessons.

-As a blogger, I can honestly tell you that it’s the one thing I’ve done that made the biggest difference in my teaching life.
+As a blogger, I have to share that blogging made the biggest difference in my teaching life.
 Blogging has help me help others.
 When I began blogging, I was a new reading specialist in a school with 300 students.
-I was the only reading specialist in the building, and there was so much to learn.
-I was teaching six grade levels, supervising two teaching assistants who worked with small groups (I did the planning and prep for them), and I was tasked with coaching our staff on literacy needs too.
-Well, how do you do that and teach all day?
+I was teaching six grade levels, supervising two teaching assistants who worked with small groups and coaching our staff on literacy needs.
+How do you do that and teach all day?
 The only answer for me was to blog and hope that if a teacher needed help with something that I could send them to my blog.
-I’m not sure it really played out like that.
-I found it a little awkward to say, “Go read this blog post.”
-BUT, I did find that other teachers did read the posts, and it really made me feel happy knowing I was helping others.
+I’m not sure it really played out like I thought, but I did find that other teachers did read my posts.
+Most importantly, it helped me be a reflective practitioner.

 Another positive with blogging is that you become a more thoughtful teacher.
 When I’ve written about what’s worked and not worked for me, I have really looked at the effectiveness of activities as well as how my time is used within the classroom.
 Are students engaged?
 Are they thinking deeply?
 How did I deliver the lesson?
 Was the lesson creative and interesting?
 Did the lesson hone in on the standard.

 With blogging, I’ve also learned a LOT about technology and even html.
-At the beginning, my posts were well um…a hot mess!
-The content was often written like a phone call to a college friend, and I knew nothing about creating and adding images, the legalities, formatting, using white space, adding headings and subheading, etc. (Please do not go into my archives to take a look.
-A person can only revise so much!)
-Over time though, the great content will be redone, and the embarassing posts will be deleted!
+At the beginning, my posts were a hot mess!
+The content was often written like a phone call to a college friend, and I knew nothing about creating and adding images, the legalities, formatting, using white space, adding headings and subheading, etc. Over time though, the great content will be redone, and the embarrassing posts will be deleted!

 Finally, teachers gain friends through blogging.
 I am in awe of this final point.
 I have made lifelong connections with my bloggy buddies.
 We chat almost daily, and the collaboration with them has taken all of our blogs to the next level.
 We have go-to people when we need to troubleshoot issues, and the camaraderie has helped us all keep our blogs fresh and informative.

 In the classroom, blogs can be used in a multitude of ways and for many purposes.
-With each, the student benefits through the planning and writing, through collaboration with peers, through learning ways to use technology (beyond the blogging platform even) such as photography, photo editing software, design, and even through learning html (like me).
+With each, the student benefits through the planning and writing, through collaboration with peers, through learning ways to use technology such as photography, photo editing software, design, and even through learning html (like me).
 Here are examples of things I’ve done with blogging:

 A few years ago, I formed a team of bloggers from our fourth and fifth grade classes.
 Students signed up to be part of the team, and the team determined what we’d share on our school blog.
 They divided up the responsibilities according to interests, and I tasked them with writing up articles they’d share as well as the job of taking photos.
 They wrote up information about schoolwide events, book reviews, grade level happenings, teacher interviews, and student spotlights.
 The content shared was fantastic, and they loved the whole process.

 If you haven’t noticed, I’m a big fan of book clubs.
 When the school blog fizzled out, I decided to repurpose the blog into a virtual book club.
 Keeping kids reading through the summer can be a challenge, so I thought I’d turn my extra blog into a kids’ book club.
-I put out a post and had students enter the book titles they thught we could discuss.
-Then, I mapped out an assignment schedule.
-Each week, I posed a series of discussion questions about the content we’d read as well as extension activities.
-The plan in my mind was that students would respond with discussion questions and comments in the comment section of the blog.
-Now, this too sort of fizzled, but again, I think if you have a group of students who know you and if you have set it up with a controlled audience, then you’ll be fine and get more engagement.
+I mapped out a schedule.
+Each week, I posed a series of discussion questions about the content we’d read and extension activities.
+The plan in my mind was that students would respond with discussion and comments in the comment section of the blog.
+It didn’t go exactly as planned.
+However, I think if you have a group of students who know you and have set it up with a controlled audience, then you’d be fine and get more engagement.

-With our site, kids were responding to content I posted, but how might it have worked if students were leading the group?
+With our site, kids responded to content I posted, but how might it have worked if students led the group?
 Would there have been more engagement?
 I think so honestly.
 Kids want to talk to other kids not their teacher.

 Finally, you might use blogging as a way to work on writing skills.
 If you have dancers, soccer players, artists, or bookworms in your room, then you have a great opportunity to let your kids writing about things that mean a lot to them.
 We need to find our passions and share our passions with others as a means to connect and feel connected.
 Kids have a LOT to say too, so how about using those passions to build writing skills?